Free online web tools for developers and data analysts

-What is JSON, and why is it used
+What is JSON and why it is used

 Here's why JSON is so popular:

-• It's light in size and fast to parse
+• It's lightweight and fast to parse

-• Easy for humans and machines to read
+• Easy to read for humans and machines

 • Works perfectly with JavaScript and most programming languages

-Why Use JSON Tools?
+Why use JSON tools?

 Here’s why users use these tools:

-Top JSON Tools on CodingIndiaLab
+Top JSON Tools at CodingIndiaLab

 JSON Formatter